erickgalinkin/pop_rocks/README.md

-Simulation code for AICS 2023
+Simulation code for GameSec 2024